 To promote open discussion among non-management directors, we schedule regular executive sessions in which our independent directors meet without management participation.
-"Non-management directors" are all directors who are not executive officers.
-During 2019, three of our directors were independent (Messrs.
-Alexander, Mongillo, and Strock) and all of our directors were non-management directors, except for Mr. Lamp, our CEO.
+During 2020, four of our directors were independent (Messrs.
+Alexander, Firestone, Mongillo, and Strock) and all of our directors were non-management directors, except for Mr. Lamp, our CEO.
 Currently, we do not have a lead independent director.
-Our independent directors met four times in executive session during 2019.
-Our non-management directors did not formally meet during 2019.
-In the absence of further action, Mr. Mongillo will lead executive sessions held by our independent directors and the Chairman of the Board will lead executive sessions held by our non-management directors.
+Our independent directors met five times in executive session during 2020.
+Mr. Mongillo presides over executive sessions held by our independent directors.